robertrumney/data-relish/README.md

 ## Features

-- Track visits and custom events with a single PHP function
+- Track visits and custom events with a single PHP function.
-- Dashboard with unique visitors per day, event breakdowns, and top countries using Chart.js
+- Dashboard with unique visitors per day, event breakdowns, and top countries using Chart.js.
-- "Enrich Country Data" button resolves IPs to countries directly from the dashboard
+- Seperate parallel routine for translating I.P. addresses into countries.

 ## Setup